Dedicated Portland Pedestrian Accident Attorneys Ready To Fight For You

 Serving Greater Portland, Bend Oregon and Vancouver, WA

 Did you know that, on average, a pedestrian is killed in a traffic crash every two hours and another is injured every seven minutes?
 Or that a quarter of pedestrians struck by vehicles are hit while using designated crosswalk areas?
 The Oregon state laws governing pedestrian rights are intricate and technical.
 Whether your injury occurred in a crosswalk, sidewalk, highway shoulder, or in the roadway, you need to clearly understand what your legal rights are and the options available to you in order to recoup the maximum amount of damages you are owed.
-The highly skilled Portland pedestrian accident lawyers at D’Amore Law Group have years of experience informing clients of their legal situation and crafting a customized trial strategy to optimize their chances of obtaining a favorable resolution.
+The highly skilled Portland pedestrian accident attorneys at D’Amore Law Group have years of experience informing clients of their legal situation and crafting a customized trial strategy to optimize their chances of obtaining a favorable resolution.

 Roadway fatalities have risen exponentially over the course of the past few years.
 Between 2014 and 2016, the number of highway deaths in the United States has risen by more than 14%.
 According to a recent report released by the Insurance Institute for Highway Safety (IIHS), 5,987 pedestrians were killed in motor vehicle-related accidents in 2016 – a 46% rise in pedestrian fatalities since 2009.